ugurcanozalp/td3-sac-bipedal-walker-hardcore-v3/README.md

-# Bipedal Walker Hardcore (and Classic) with TD3
+# Bipedal Walker Hardcore (and Classic) with TD3 and SAC

 Bipedal Walker environments of GYM are difficult problems to solve by reinforcement learning.

 In this repository, my thesis work is available.
-Various neural network architectures and RL methods implementations for solving BipedalWalker-v3 and BipedalWalkerHardcore-v3 of GYM on PyTorch using Deep Deterministic Policy Gradient (DDPG) and Twin Delayed DDPG (TD3).
+Various neural network architectures and RL methods implementations for solving BipedalWalker-v3 and BipedalWalkerHardcore-v3 of GYM on PyTorch using Soft Actor Critic (SAC) and Twin Delayed DDPG (TD3).

 ## Neural Nets
 - [x] Feed Forward Neural Network with Residual connection